Seth Wickersham: Early life and education

+Career

+After graduating from the University of Missouri, Wickersham joined ESPN, writing for ESPN.com and ESPN The Magazine.
+His work primarily covers the National Football League and has been featured on Outside the Lines, SportsCenter, and E:60.

+Wickersham's stories have gained fame for their deep coverage of previously unreported news.
+Along with Don Van Natta, Wickersham has written critically acclaimed investigations on the NFL's handling of the Spygate and Deflategate cheating controversies, the Rams and Raiders franchise relocations, and the behind-closed-doors meetings on the inequality protests.
+Over the course of his career, Wickersham has also profiled prominent NFL personalities including Tom Brady, Peyton Manning, Bill Belichick, and Y.A.
+Tittle.
-An October 2022 story by Wickersham, Tisha Thompson, and Don Van Natta Jr. is widely credited with triggering the push for former Commanders owner Dan Snyder to sell the franchise.

-A December 2022 story by Wickersham detailed Andrew Luck’s decision to retire from the NFL, the first time Luck had spoken about it.
+An October 2022 story by Wickersham, Tisha Thompson, and Don Van Natta Jr. is credited for contributing to forcing former Washington Commanders owner Dan Snyder to sell the franchise.
+In December 2022, Wickersham detailed Andrew Luck’s shock 2019 decision to retire from the NFL, the first time Luck had spoken about it.

-Wickersham has also broken many news stories, including on tension among NFL owners over a $790 billion settlement between Stan Kroenke, the league, and St. Louis, and the unique restrictions on Tom Brady as a broadcaster.

-Outside of the NFL, Wickersham has written about Alex Honnold, Gregg Popovich, race horse euthanasia, the plight of a fired college basketball coach, suicidal Kenyan runners in Alaska, Bangkok ping-pong championships, and NCAA compliance officers.
-He also once interviewed legendary Queen guitarist Brian May about “We Will Rock You,” the most-played stadium anthem ever.

 In 2018, Wickersham was a finalist for the National Magazine Award for Reporting.
 His stories have been anthologized in the Best American Magazine Writing, the Best American Sports Writing, The Year's Best Sports Writing Next Wave: America's New Generation of Great Literary Journalists', and in Words Matter: Writing to Make a Difference.
 He has won awards from the National Association of Black Journalists and the Pro Football Writers Association.
-He and Van Natta were named The Big Lead's Sportswriter of the Year in 2023.
+In 2023, Wickersham and Van Natta were named The Big Lead's Sportswriter of the Year.

-In the fall of 2021, Wickersham’s book It’s Better to Be Feared: The New England Patriots Dynasty and the Pursuit of Greatness was released.
-It was a New York Times bestseller and was named Nonfiction Book of the Year by Sports Illustrated and the National Sports Media Association.
+Wickersham’s first book, It’s Better to Be Feared: The New England Patriots Dynasty and the Pursuit of Greatness, was released on October 12, 2021.
+The book became a New York Times bestseller and was named Nonfiction Book of the Year by Sports Illustrated and the National Sports Media Association.

 Wickersham's second book, American Kings: A Biography of the Quarterback, was published on September 9, 2025.
-A collection of his work will follow.

-He is cousins with comic and actor Nick Swardson, and Metropolitan Opera musician Jason Haaheim.
+It also became a New York Times bestseller.

+Personal life

+Wickersham and his wife have two children.
+They live in Connecticut.

-He is credited as playing himself in the 2014 movie Draft Day, though the scene was cut before it was shot.
+Wickersham's cousin is comedian and actor Nick Swardson.
+Swardson reportedly helped Wickersham prepare for a brief role in the 2014 film Draft Day, though Wickersham's scene was eventually cut.